The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be An Asshole!)

 Birding in a group also means there are many more eyes scanning the brush and trees and ears listening.
 You will almost always see more birds by going with a team.

 But birding with a group brings on a new set of challenges.
 Many times, you won’t know many of the other people in your group, so it pays to have some manners.

 Here are a few simple rules for birding in groups:

 - Be aware of where you are standing.

 - For example, someone has just set up a spotting scope, and you stand directly in front of them.
 There may only be one great spot to stand to see the bird.
 Be patient and wait your turn to stand there.

 - I have found most people don’t mind sharing their stuff a time or two, but if every 2 minutes you need to use my binoculars to see a bird, it starts to get somewhat annoying.
 Don’t ruin someone’s day because you came unprepared.
 This includes packing the appropriate clothing for the weather and bringing enough water and snacks.

 - Saying “Please” and “Thank You” still go a long way.

 - If you are a beginning birder and need some help, almost everyone will be willing.
-Just be respectful and nice and don’t act like your entitled to someone’s personal attention!
+Just be respectful and kind and don’t act like your entitled to someone’s attention!
 If there is a guide, make sure to stop and thank them for the day.
-I have never guided a group but it looks like hard work!
+I have never guided a group, but it looks like hard work!